Ayushs57139/Shiksha-Clone/README.md

 npm install

 # Install scraper dependencies
-cd ../shiksha-scraper
+cd ../diksha-scraper
 npm install
 ```

-3. Create `.env` files in the root directory, server directory, and shiksha-scraper directory with the appropriate configuration (see `.env.example` files).
+3. Create `.env` files in the root directory, server directory, and diksha-scraper directory with the appropriate configuration (see `.env.example` files).

 ## Running the Application